VMware Workstation Gen 9: Part 7 Deploying VCF 9.0.1 Fleet

-Now that I have set up an VCF 9 Offline depot and downloaded the installation media its time to move on to installing VCF 9 on my Workstation environment.
-In this blog all document the steps I took to complete this.
+Now that I have set up an VCF 9 Offline depot and downloaded the installation media its time to deploy a Simple VCF 9 Fleet on my Workstation environment.
+With all my ESX host configured/powered on and the SDDC Installer ready here are the steps I took to complete this.

 PRE-Steps

-1) One of the more important steps is making sure I backup my environment and delete any VM snapshots.
+1) One of the more important steps is making sure I backup my Workstation environment and delete any Workstation VM snapshots.
 This way my environment is ready for deployment.

 2) Make sure your Windows 11 PC power plan is set to High Performance and does not put the computer to sleep.